 On February 8, 2006, the Company entered into an asset management agreement with CRI, which expired on February 8, 2012.
 It was renewed in an agreement entered into on December 21, 2011 under the same terms and conditions for a period of six years effective as of February 9, 2012.
-This renewal was authorized by the Board of Directors on December 15, 2011 and was approved by the Ordinary Shareholders' Meeting of June 28, 2012.
-The contrat was transferred to the Company's wholly-owned subsidiary Prothin (the Subsidiary) within the scope of the partial asset transfer.
+Renewal of the agreement was authorized by the Board of Directors on December 15, 2011 and approved by the Ordinary Shareholders' Meeting of June 28, 2012.
+The agreement was transferred to Prothin, a whollyowned subsidiary of the Company (the Subsidiary) within the scope of the partial asset transfer.